paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-overview.md

 maintainers to take ownership on where dependencies come from, if and how they're compiled, and the ability to manage all related automation themselves.
-Relatedly, dependencies maintainers will be responsible for setting up general project-level dependency concerns like automation, the dep-server, and best practices.
+Relatedly, dependencies maintainers will be responsible for setting up general project-level dependency concerns like automation, best practices, and maintaining legacy dependencies in the dep-server.

 The other focus is to enable Stack flexibility by moving away from supporting only Ubuntu 18.04 dependencies, which is what we have now due to the way